bruno-gabrich/pytorch-training-assingment/README.md

    docker run -p 8890:8888 pytorch-training-assignment
    ```

- - **Open the notebook in your browser**
+ - **Open the notebook in your browser**- the notebook `ModelTraining_Exercise.ipynb` will open automatically.
+If not, check the file tree on the left section of your monitor.

    [http://localhost:8890](http://localhost:8890)
-   The notebook `ModelTraining_Exercise.ipynb` will open automatically.
-If not, check the file tree on the left section of your monitor.

 ### Good Luck!